Homeless People Are Without Toilets and Going in the Streets. We Asked the Mayor of LA Why

 Last year, a city of LA report said “the shortage of public restrooms” for the homeless was a leading cause of a Hepatitis A outbreak.

-“My car has been defecated on, not once but twice,” said Mar Vista resident Oman Samiley.
+“My car has been defecated on, not once but twice,” said Mar Vista resident Roman Samiley.

 Samiley and his family live a half a block from an encampment.